 Heather is seriously passionate about Bristol’s beer scene, and has a range of brewery tours, where you want to do a Triple Brewery Special or take in some Breweries, Brunel and Brigstow.
 She also does private tours and recently added some self-guided tours to her website, where you’ll be sent a mystery brewery treasure map to discover as you explore, nice!
 You can book individual tickets or for groups, and there are multiple tours to choose from each month.

 In-house brewery tours

-Many Bristol breweries now do their own tours at the weekends, but these tend to sell out so make sure you book in advance rather than just showing up.
+Many Bristol breweries now do their own tours, including Wiper & True, New Bristol Brewery and Bristol Beer Factory, but these tend to sell out so make sure you book in advance rather than just showing up.
 Alternatively, many of them have tap rooms (basically a mini pub in the brewery), so you can cut straight to the drinking.
 See a list of Bristol’s brewery tap rooms

 Did you know that there are some vineyards on the outskirts of Bristol?
 Not only are there more than you’d think, but you can actually do a tour of one!
 Tours of the Aldwick Estate run every Wednesday and Sunday from April-October, where you’ll get to see the pretty vineyards and also taste some of their award-winning wine.

 Another local vineyard!
 Located on the slopes of Dundry hill to the south of the city, just a short drive away is this biodynamic vineyard, which offers tours, workshops and tastings throughout the year.